ngaller/persist-reducer/README.md

 # Comparison with redux-persist

 `redux-persist` is much more featureful.
 It also registers at the store level, as opposed to `persist-reducer` which is applied on a single reducer.
+This makes `persist-reducer` less intrusive in the project.